Kitchen Safety Worksheets for Culinary Arts and Life Skills

 - Slip and fall accidents: Wet or greasy floors, cluttered countertops, and poor lighting can cause slip and fall accidents in the kitchen.

-- Electrical hazards: Electrical appliances such as blenders, toasters, and microwaves can pose electrical hazards if not used properly.
+- Electrical hazards: Electrical appliances such as blenders, toasters, and microwaves can pose electrical hazards if improper use.
 Frayed cords, damaged plugs, and using electrical appliances with wet hands can lead to electrical shock.

 - Fire hazards: Open flames, such as those from gas stoves or candles, can cause fires if not used properly.
 Overheating or leaving food unattended on the stove or in the oven can also cause fires.